baendlorel/any-event/readme/README_en.md

 ### Basic usage

-Register events.
+#### Register events

 Capacity means it will be triggered a limited number of times.If capacity is not set, the event will be able to be triggered infinite times.

 ```typescript
 bus.on(eventName: string, handler: Function, capacity?: number);